MAY 5, 2019

 - What is the priority of features for updates? — Based on the market research and users’ feedback, you will have the list of functionality to implement for the next version.
 Create a plan for the development of new functionality and prioritize new features and their implementation sequence.

-- Which users’ comments are worth of updates? — After testing your products on real users, you will get feedback that you need to process.
+- Which users’ comments are worth updating? — After testing your products on real users, you will get feedback that you need to process.
 We gathered all the comments.
-Then we evaluated them by comparing to the product vision and mission.
+Then we evaluated them by comparing them to the product vision and mission.
 For those reviews which we determined as matching the established goals, we set the priority and planned further updates and improvements.

 - How to evaluate the performance of third-party services? — If a service integrated into a product is often out of work, it is time to refuse it and switch to the other.
 There should be no excuses, except reliable and stable performance.
 A product owner ensures the product operation for its users and builds trust.
 Especially, when it comes to a digital financial institution, every outage makes uses worry about their money.